Name: Humane Retirement Act

 The Humane Retirement Act would amend the Public Health Service Act to

-have to review each dog and cat after completion of the research to determine
+Service funding would have to review each dog and cat after completion of the

-whether they are suitable for adoption.
-If they are, then the animal care
+research to determine whether they are suitable for adoption.
+If they are, then

-committee must make a reasonable effort to offer these animals for adoption.
+the animal care committee must make a reasonable effort to offer these animals

 While this legislation is just beginning on the federal level, eleven

 states (CA, CT, DE, IL, MD, NV, NY, OR, RI, MN and WA) have already enacted

 similar laws that address animals used in research that receive state and other